makeitperfect/RGDDANet/README.md

 # RGDDANet
 The implementation of RGDDANet in pytorch.

-The code will be available after the paper is published.
+The code is available at https://gitee.com/dumuchun/EEG_Code_YSU/tree/main/Cross_session